optimagic-dev/optimagic/docs/source/development/eep-02-typing.md

 ## Abstract

-This enhancement proposal explains how we want to adopt static typing in estimagic.
-The overarching goals of the proposal are the following:
+This enhancement proposal explains the adoption of static typing in estimagic.
+The goal is to reap a number of benefits:

-- Better discoverability and autocomplete for users of estimagic.
+- Users will benefit from IDE tools such as easier discoverability of options and autocompletion.
-- Better readability of code due to type hints.
+- Developers and users will find code easier to read due to type hints.
-- More robust code due to static type checking and use of stricter types in internal functions.
+- The codebase will become more robust due to static type checking and use of stricter types in internal functions.

 Achieving these goals requires more than adding type hints. estimagic is currently